solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 ### solaris Digital Assets API

 1. Partner should create an Entity for the person (see: Entity)
-2. Partner should create an approval method for the Entity (see: Approval Methods)
+2. Partner should create an approval method for the Entity (see: ApprovalMethods)

-- Approval Method should be activated by the Entity
+- ApprovalMethod should be activated by the Entity

 3. Partner should create an Account for the Entity (see: Accounts)